amcginlay/tips-2022-k8s-demo/README.md

 ## Step 6 - Install kubectl and confirm connectivity

-Flip over to the `kind` terminal window to check the cluster was successfully created
+Flip over to the `kind` terminal window to check the cluster was successfully created.

+Close the `kind` terminal window and return to the main one.

 Now download the Kubernetes CLI and confirm that cluster connectivity has been established.
 ```bash